 Further Your Study

 Why memorize scriptures?
 Learn why etching God’s words in our hearts and in those of our children is so much more important than merely learning by rote.
 Read about how to get started in educating your children and Read More >

 The Bible is the textbook and etching its scriptures into the hearts and minds of your children is the teaching directive.
 Just how do you go about doing this?
 Try any of these 12 different methods, including group participation options that Read More >

 Learn about the days of creation using our fun pull and find board.
-Your children are sure to enjoy helping you assemble this craft.
+Your children are sure to enjoy helping you assemble this teaching tool.
 And it’s also great for travel!
 Read More >

-Engage your creative side and help your child make this creation week themed mobile that you can hang anywhere in the house.
-Use your art to spark interesting discussions about God’s amazing creation.
+Enlist the kids to make this creation week themed mobile that you can hang anywhere in the house.
+Use it to spark interesting discussions about God’s amazing creation.
 Read More >

 Use our 10 Commandments puzzle templates to engage children of all ages in learning about God’s important laws.
 Read More >